Home Health

 • Arrange for additional services if needed and communicate with others in the home health care team.

-Our staff of skilled home health aides help elders, older adults, convalescent or disabled persons live in their own homes instead of in a healthcare facility.
-Most home health aides work with persons who need more extensive care than family or friends can provide.
+Assistance from skilled home health aides helps convalescent and/or disabled patients continue to live in their own homes instead of making a disruptive and expensive move to a healthcare facility.
+Home health aides have the training and experience to provide more extensive care than family or friends.
 Some help discharged hospital patients who have relatively short-term needs.

 Our staff of skilled homemakers and home helpers help elders, older adults, convalescent or disabled persons who are not able to do light housekeeping or run errands on their own.